 James P. Hillton, Sophia Blossom & Madeleine V. LaCroix

 Created by Andrew McAleer "James P. Hilton could have gotten fat on Wall Street with his old man, but like most rebellious Harvard boys, he became a private investigator instead.
 This is his story."-- the opening of Double Endorsement Lock the doors, here comes trouble.
-Slacker private eye JAMES P. HILLTON , his partner SOPHIA BLOSSOM, … Continue reading James P. Hillton, Sophia Blossom & Madeleine V. LaCroix
+Slacker private eyes JAMES P. HILLTON and SOPHIA BLOSSOM, and high-priced … Continue reading James P. Hillton, Sophia Blossom & Madeleine V. LaCroix

 John Wallis & David Roche (Bug & Roach)